 About the Facilitator

 Irma Van Scoy is from upstate NY and taught at James Madison University in Virginia before joining the USC Early Childhood faculty in 1990.
 She served as the Associate Dean of the USC College of Education from 2000-2011.
-In Fall 2011, Dr. Van Scoy became the Executive Director of USC Connect, the university's initiative to enhance students' education through the integration of learning within and beyond the classroom.
+In Fall 2011, Dr. Van Scoy became the Executive Director of Center for Integrative and Experiential Learning, the university's initiative to enhance students' education through the integration of learning within and beyond the classroom.